 If there is bleeding you need to apply pressure.
 Roll up some gauze pads and put it over the wound.
 If you don’t have gauze pads, clean towels can be used.
 If the bleeding doesn’t stop with 10 to 15 minutes you should bring your pet to the vet.

 Cover the gauze pad or wound dressing with an appropriate bandage.
 Make sure that it is tight enough to apply pressure onto the wound so that it won’t bleed, but not too tight so as to restrict ample blood circulation.
 The wound dressing and the bandage should be changed every day.
 More often than not your vet may also prescribe an antibiotic to help prevent secondary infections as well as analgesics to help relieve pain.
+For more options, check out our detailed review of liquid bandage for dogs.

 Our Top Pick